openjdk/guide/src/index.md

 #.
 Create a sub-task (More &rightarrow; Create Sub-Task) for the issue that requires a release note - the main issue, that is, the JBS issue that is used to push the original change, **not** for backports or the CSR (if there is one).
 #.
 For the newly created sub-task, follow these steps:
-   * The [Summary]{.jbs} should be a one sentence synopsis that is informative (and concise) enough to attract the attention of users, developers, and maintainers who might be impacted by the change.
+   * The [Summary]{.jbs-field} should be a one sentence synopsis that is informative (and concise) enough to attract the attention of users, developers, and maintainers who might be impacted by the change.
 It should succinctly describe what has actually changed, not be the original bug title, nor describe the problem that was being solved.
 It should read well as a sub-section heading in a document.
-   * Prefix the [Summary]{.jbs} with "Release Note:".
+   * Prefix the [Summary]{.jbs-field} with "Release Note:".
-   * Add the [release-note]{.label} label.
+   * Add the [release-note]{.jbs-label} label.
 This is required for the release note to be included in the release notes.
-   * Add the proper [RN-]{.label}label if applicable to indicate what section of the release notes it should be included in (see [RN-labels](#rn-labels) below).
+   * Add the proper [RN-]{.jbs-label}label if applicable to indicate what section of the release notes it should be included in (see [RN-labels](#rn-labels) below).
-   * Set the [Assignee]{.jbs} to the same person who owns the main issue.
+   * Set the [Assignee]{.jbs-field} to the same person who owns the main issue.
-   * Set [Affects Version]{.jbs} to the release versions for which the release note should be published.
+   * Set [Affects Version/s]{.jbs-field} to the release versions for which the release note should be published.
-   * Set the [Fix Version]{.jbs} to the same value that the main issue - in almost all cases this will be the version of mainline.
+   * Set the [Fix Version/s]{.jbs-field} to the same value that the main issue - in almost all cases this will be the version of mainline.
-   * Enter the text of the release note in the [Description]{.jbs} field using markdown formatting, following the [CommonMark specification](https://spec.commonmark.org/current/).
+   * Enter the text of the release note in the [Description]{.jbs-field} field using markdown formatting, following the [CommonMark specification](https://spec.commonmark.org/current/).
 While the markdown won't be rendered in JBS, you can use [dingus](https://spec.commonmark.org/dingus/) to see what the release note will look like.
 Note that [Github stlye ascii table formatting](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/organizing-information-with-tables) is supported but will not display correctly in the dingus page.
 For more information see [General Conventions for Release Notes](#general-conventions-for-release-notes) below.
-   * While the [Priority]{.jbs} of the sub-task is set by default to be the same as the priority of the issue itself, it can be changed to adjust in what order the release note is listed compared to other release notes in the same build or release note section.
+   * While the [Priority]{.jbs-field} of the sub-task is set by default to be the same as the priority of the issue itself, it can be changed to adjust in what order the release note is listed compared to other release notes in the same build or release note section.
 #.
 Have the release note ready to be reviewed at the same time as the code is reviewed.
 If it's later determined that a release note is necessary, then go back to the same engineers who reviewed the fix to review the release note.
 Special care should be taken when writing a release note that will cover changes related to a vulnerability fix in order to avoid describing technical details of how it could have been exploited.
 #.
 When you are done, _Resolve_ the release note sub-task as `Delivered`.
 Only release notes where the sub-task has been resolved as `Delivered` is considered to be part of the EA/GA release notes.
 To avoid mixing up the release notes with the code fixes that have gone into a particular release or build, we don't use `Resolved/Fixed`.

-If you see an issue you feel should have a release note but you are not the assignee of the bug, then add the label [release-note=yes]{.label} to the main bug (not on a backport nor a sub-task).
+If you see an issue you feel should have a release note but you are not the assignee of the bug, then add the label [release-note=yes]{.jbs-label} to the main bug (not on a backport nor a sub-task).
 This acts as a flag to make sure that the release note is considered.
 This can be done even with fixes that have been shipped already if it's noticed that there is confusion around the change.
-If, after discussion, it's decided that a release note isn't required either remove the label, or change it to [release-note=no]{.label} if it makes sense to have a clear indication that a release note isn't required for the fix.
-The label [release-note=yes]{.label} can be removed once the release note sub-task has been created.
+If, after discussion, it's decided that a release note isn't required either remove the label, or change it to [release-note=no]{.jbs-label} if it makes sense to have a clear indication that a release note isn't required for the fix.
+The label [release-note=yes]{.jbs-label} can be removed once the release note sub-task has been created.

 For examples of well written release note issues in JBS, see [JDK-8276929](https://bugs.openjdk.java.net/browse/JDK-8276929) or [JDK-8278458](https://bugs.openjdk.java.net/browse/JDK-8278458).